Quality management: ISO standards

 The International Organization for Standardization (ISO) is an independent non-governmental coalition representing 165 countries through their national standards bodies.
 The ISO gathers experts to share knowledge and develop standards that are voluntary, consensus-based international commercial, industrial, and technical.

 ISO created Quality Management System (QMS) standards in 1987.
 They were the ISO 9000:1987 series of standards comprising ISO 9001:1987, ISO 9002:1987, and ISO 9003:1987; which were applicable in different types of industries, based on the type of activity or process: designing, production, or service delivery.

 The standards are reviewed every few years by the International Organization for Standardization.
 The version in 1994 was called the ISO 9000:1994 series; consisting of the ISO 9001:1994, 9002:1994, and 9003:1994 versions.

 A major revision was published in the year 2000 and the series was called ISO 9000:2000 series.
 The ISO 9002 and 9003 standards were integrated into one single certifiable standard: ISO 9001:2000.
 After December 2003, organizations holding ISO 9002 or 9003 standards had to complete a transition to the new standard.

 ISO released a minor revision, ISO 9001:2008 on 14 October 2008.
 It contains no new requirements.
 Many of the changes were to improve consistency in grammar, facilitating translation of the standard into other languages for use by over 950,000 certified organizations in the 175 countries (as at Dec 2007) that use the standard.

+The latest major revision was published on 15 September 2015, resulting in ISO 9001:2015.
+This version adopts the High-Level Structure (HLS) as defined in ISO Directive 1 Annex SL, harmonizing with other management system standards.

 The ISO 9004:2009 document gives guidelines for performance improvement over and above the basic standard (ISO 9001:2000).
 This standard provides a measurement framework for improved quality management, similar to and based upon the measurement framework for process assessment.

-The last major revision was published on 15 September 2015.
-This change adopted the High-Level Structure, contained in ISO Directive 1 Annex SL, for the first time.
+ISO 9004:2018 is the current version.

 The Quality Management System standards created by ISO are meant for certification of the processes and management arrangements of an organization, not the product or service itself.
 The ISO 9000 family of standards does not set out requirements for product or service approval.
 Instead, ISO 9001 requires that product or service requirements are agreed between the organization and its customers and that the organization manages its business processes to achieve these agreed requirements.